Pavel-Vik/PalmBot/README.md

 # PalmBot
-Mobile coding game for kids, similar to LightBot
+Mobile coding game for kids, similar to LightBot.